Sara-abdullah/Starbucks-Capstone-Challenge/README.md

 "Cleaned Profile" (using Customer ID as a common key variable) to get customers' demographic information, such as age, gender, income.
 "Cleaned Portfolio" (using Offer ID as the main joining variable) to get offers related information, such as offer type, channels and etc.
 As customers' demographic information i.e. age and income are captured in actual value and it's not feasible to analyze based on this continuous numeric value.
 Therefore, binning is perform on these variables to convert it into a set of discrete buckets for further analysis.

+# Installation
+To be able to run and view this project.
+It's recommended to have the latest versions of the followings:

+- Python 3
+- Jupyter Notebook
+- Pandas
+- Matplotlib
+- sklearn
+- Seaborn
+- NumPy
+- datetime

+# Conclusion
+we upload the selected data sets, and then we clean and explore the data.
+Then it follows this by creating a dataset that consolidates all the required information into one masterpiece and visualizes it in a bar chart for each demographic attribute and compares it with results for different types of offerings. after analyzing the data, I found the following:
+BOGO offers have are more popular as higher completing offers counts and follows Discount offer so you might Starbucks might want to send focus on sending offers of these types.
+Males have more offers to complete, so Starbucks may want to send more offers to them.
+The elderly age category has a higher count in completing offers so Starbucks might want to send more offers to them.

 # Results
 The main findings of the code can be found at the post available here https://medium.com/@sarahalkohadir/starbucks-capstone-challenge-e4d3209e4fb3